Cherreads

 He went inside.

-The house had been furnished with the basics — Elena had arranged this through the development's management service, the minimum necessary to make the place functional while the moving truck caught up with them.
+The house had been set up with the basics — Elena had arranged it through the development's management service.
 A kitchen table and four chairs.
 Beds.
-A sofa in the living room that was slightly too large for the space and had clearly been chosen from a catalogue by someone who had not stood in the room first.
+A sofa in the living room that was slightly too big for the space and had clearly been picked from a catalogue by someone who'd never stood in the room.

 The moving truck arrived at five.
-By seven, the ground floor was navigable.
-By nine, the kitchen was organized — Hana had done this, moving through the space with the focused efficiency she brought to practical problems, putting things where they belonged with a decisiveness that left no room for debate.
-The kitchen was Hana's territory and this was simply what happened when Hana moved into a new space.
+By seven the ground floor was usable.
+By nine the kitchen was organized — Hana had done this, moving through the space with the focused efficiency she brought to practical problems, putting things where they belonged with a decisiveness that left no room for debate.
+The kitchen was Hana's territory.
+That was simply what happened when Hana moved into a new space.

-They ate at the kitchen table that was slightly too small for the four of them, their knees occasionally touching, and Mia told them about her room — the light, the angle of the window, the way the garden was visible from the corner if you stood at the right position.
-She said it with the matter-of-fact pleasure of someone cataloguing an asset.
+They ate at the kitchen table that was slightly too small for the four of them, knees occasionally touching, and Mia talked about her room — the light, the angle of the window, how you could see the garden from the corner if you stood just right.
 Elena asked if she needed help with anything.
 Mia said no.

-Hana talked about the logistics of the new school — she had been researching it for the past two weeks with the thoroughness she applied to most things she was anxious about — and the conversation moved into the comfortable territory of practical problems that had practical solutions, and for forty minutes the dinner table was just a dinner table.
+Hana talked about the new school — she'd been researching it for two weeks with the thoroughness she applied to things she was quietly anxious about — and for a while the conversation settled into the comfortable territory of practical problems with practical solutions.
+For forty minutes, the dinner table was just a dinner table.

 Ren ate and listened and counted cold spots.

 He had mapped four more since coming inside.
-One in the corner of the kitchen where the wall met the ceiling — static, about a meter across, the specific quality of something that had been in that location for a long time.
-One near the back door — slightly larger, slightly mobile, shifting a centimeter or two every few minutes in a way that meant it was oriented toward something rather than simply existing.
+One in the corner of the kitchen where the wall met the ceiling — static, roughly a meter across, the kind that had clearly been in the same spot for a long time.
+One near the back door, slightly larger, slightly mobile, shifting a centimeter or two every few minutes as if oriented toward something.
 One in the hallway outside the bathroom.
-One on the landing at the top of the stairs, which was the largest and the most dense and the one that made the air near it feel not just cold but heavy, the way air felt in a room that had been closed for a long time.
+One on the landing at the top of the stairs — the largest and densest of all, the kind that made the air around it feel not just cold but heavy, like a room that's been sealed shut for too long.

-Four in the house.
+Four inside.
 Two outside.
-Six cold spots in a property they had occupied for less than four hours.
+Six cold spots in a house they'd been in for less than four hours.

-He ate his pasta.
-He did not say anything about this, because he had never said anything about this, because the decision about when and whether to say anything about this had been made for him long before he had the language to make it himself.
+He ate his pasta and said nothing, because he had never said anything about this.
+The decision about whether to speak about it had been made long before he had the words to make it himself.

 After dinner, Elena washed up.
 Hana dried.
 Mia disappeared upstairs.